chanel-y/BSides-CodeQL101/queries/csharp/2 - Classes and Predicates/README.md

   }

 }
 ```

-## In this Exercise
-In the last section, we created two queries to catch two different ways to use SHA1 in csharp.
-Let's combine them

 **Exercise**: Create a class named "TODOComment", and rewrite your query from the last section  that the select statement looks like:

 ```
 from TODOComment todo
 select todo, "TODO comment"